-Smart tariffs and Time of use tariffs are being rolled out by suppliers to homes with a Smart Meter.
+Smart tariffs and Time of use tariffs are being rolled out by suppliers to homes with a Smart Meter in Ireland.
 Over 240,000 smart meters have been installed across Ireland by ESB Networks with every home due to have a new Smart Meter by 2024.
 Pinergy has significant experience in Smart Meters having pioneered this technology over the last six years.

 First things first – How is electricity priced?

 Electricity pricing is made up of a Unit Rate and Standing Charges.
-The Standing Charges are a fixed amount, which means you can’t influence how much you pay.
-This is a cost of having electricity supplied to your home, farm or business.
-They are generally made up of costs of generating, distributing and supplying electricity.
+The Standing Charges are a fixed amount, which means the same amount is charged irrespective of the amounts of energy you consume.
+The Standing Charge goes towards the distribution and transmission costs of having electricity supplied to your home, farm or business.

-The unit rate is a variable element which means it goes up or down depending on how much electricity that you use.
+The unit rate is a variable element which means the cost of electricity goes up or down depending on how much electricity that you use.
 If you use less than you pay less, if you use more than you pay more.

 How can I reduce my spend on Electricity?